huiyuyie/recipe_calories/README.md

 **Why this variable?** Since calories are a core nutritional attribute that users often care about when selecting or comparing recipes.
 Accurately predicting calories can help users make informed, health-conscious choices or meet dietary goals.

 The **metric** we are using is R^2, it is a standard metric for regression tasks.
 Since it measures the proportion of variance in the target explained by the model, we can interpret the model performance by looking at how close R^2 is to 1.

+**Why R^2 over MAE?**
+R^2 gives us a sense of how much of the variation in number of calories our model can explain, rather than just how far off our predictions are on average.
+While MAE tells us the average prediction error, it doesn't tell us how well the model captures the overall patterns in the data.

+Justification: At the time of prediction, we only use features that would be known BEFORE the recipe is actually prepared, for example the time range and the number of steps.
+We don't use any features that depend on the outcome, since thos would not be availablt when users are considering or planning to make the recipe.
+This ensures our predictions are realistic.

 ## Baseline Model